AlexNeyman/fw-home-assignment/README.md

 At one point I thought about a Bloom filter, but it may return false positives.
 The Bloom filter algorithm uses a bit array under the hood, so I thought about utilizing this technique somehow.
 I found interesting the idea of mapping the `(from, to, num)` triplet to a bitmap of available dates.
-Just to keep things simple, in the code I used boolean array instead of bitmap.
+Just to keep things simple, in the code I used a boolean array instead of a bitmap.

 This gives us the same time complexity of O(1) for lookups, but it requires only a negligible amount of
 memory: just 16 KB for 12k flights.
-There is still a room for optimization; for example, replacing boolean arrays with bitmaps will reduce the memory usage by a factor of 8.
+There is still a room for optimization; for example, replacing boolean arrays with bitmaps will reduce memory usage by a factor of 8.
 Also, currently for a flight with only one date we still create an array of N elements, where N is the number of days in the range.
 This too can be optimized, but it will complicate the code.

-The downside of the last approach is that we need to know the range of dates in advance, so we can calculate the size of the dates array.
-If our files are sorted, we can easily find the range by looking at the first and the last line.
+The downside of this approach is that we need to know the range of dates in advance, so we can calculate the size of the dates array.
+If our files are sorted, we can easily find the range by looking at the first and last line.
 In the code I simply **hardcoded the range** that covers the test file flights.

 ## DB updates